mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 2016-10-06: in updateRSWithoutPrimary the isMaster response's "primary" field should be used to update the topology description, even if address != me.

+2016-10-29: Allow for idleWritePeriodMS to change someday.

 2016-11-01: "Unknown" is no longer the default TopologyType, the default is now explicitly unspecified.
 Update instructions for setting the initial TopologyType when running the spec tests.

+2016-11-21: Revert changes that would allow idleWritePeriodMS to change in the future.